DonnieKim411/DarkDocker/README.md

 ```
 You cerrtainly do not have to do multistage build here (you do multistage build for either security reasons or reducing the image size), but I did it so that I can refer to them as I explain the file.

-Under `darknet` build stage, the Makefile must be editted.
+Under `darknet` build stage, the Makefile must be editted and the following line does that job.

 ```
 ############# EDIT darkent MAKEFILE #############